rhel-labs/learn-katacoda/ansible-idm/step3.md

 On most Linux operating systems, the DNS servers that the system uses for name resolution are defined in the */etc/resolv.conf* file.

-Retrieve the IP address of *host02* and store it in the IP environment variable -
+In the *host02* terminal window of the lab, retrieve the IP address and store it in an environment variable (called *IP*) -

 `IP=$(hostname -i | awk '{print $NF}')`{{execute T3}}